stsaz/ff-3pt/README.txt

 3-PARTY LIBRARIES FOR FF
 ---------------

 In order to be used by FF all these libraries must be built in a specific way.
 A library itself may have a different API that's easier to use and more suitable for FF.
 Library's code may also contain modifications.
 The functionality that's not used by FF is either removed or disabled; FF doesn't use the official include files.
 The libraries aren't compatible with any applications that use the official builds, so to eliminate ambiguity the filenames of the binaries have "-ff" suffix, e.g. "libNAME-ff.so".
-The only platforms supported are linux-amd64 and win-x64.

 AUDIO:
 . alac-rev2